Chuba Hubbard Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Hubbard's 10 rushing yards in his single career matchup against the Saints are 28.5 fewer yards than his over/under in Sunday's game.
+- Hubbard had 10 rushing yards in his only career matchup against the Saints, 28.5 fewer yards than his over/under in Sunday's game.

-- Hubbard did not have a touchdown run in that matchup against the Saints.
+- Hubbard did not have a touchdown run in that game against the Saints.

-- In terms of defending against the run, the Saints are fifth in the NFL, conceding 95.9 yards per game.
+- In terms of defending against the run, the Saints are fifth in the league, conceding 95.9 yards per game.

-- This season the Saints are ranked sixth in the league in rushing touchdowns conceded (10).
+- The Panthers are up against the NFL's sixth-ranked D when it comes to rushing TDs conceded (10 this year).

 Recent Performances

-- Last week against the Buccaneers, Hubbard rushed for nine yards on six carries.
+- Last week against the Buccaneers, Hubbard picked up nine yards on six carries.

-- Hubbard has rushed for 82 yards on 24 carries (27.3 yards per game) with one touchdown on the ground over his last three outings.
+- Hubbard has 82 yards on 24 carries (27.3 ypg) with one rushing touchdown over his last three outings.

 Hubbard's Carolina Teammates